KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 ## Browser Privacy Comparison

-This document reflects the current privacy posture of BubblesTheDev Web Browser version `0.6.3`.
+This document reflects the current privacy posture of BubblesTheDev Web Browser version `1.0.8`.

 The goal is accuracy, not marketing language.
-The browser does not implement first-party telemetry, analytics SDKs, cloud sync, auto-updater endpoints, or automatic diagnostics upload.
-It does, however, make normal network requests when the user browses the web or uses built-in search features.
+The browser does not implement first-party telemetry, analytics SDKs, cloud sync, a built-in silent auto-updater client, or automatic diagnostics upload.
+It does, however, make normal network requests when the user browses the web, uses built-in search features, or uses the optional managed updater flow.

 ## High-Level Comparison